Adapting LilyPad Development Board Projects to the LilyPad ProtoSnap Plus

 Note on Common Anode vs Common Cathode

 The color channels on the Tri-Color LED LED are all connected through a common anode (positive) pin.
 Unlike some other RGB LEDs, this configuration means that to light up the LED you need to ground the individual red, green, and blue LEDs instead of sending them power.
-For simple circuit hookups, this means you need to connect the R, G, or B sew tabs to ground (-) and in code set them to LOW (for digital output) or 0 (for analog output) to turn them on.
+For simple circuit hookups, this means you need to connect the R, G, or B sew tabs to ground (-) and set them to LOW (for digital output) or 0 (for analog output) in your code to turn them on.

 External Tri-Color LED